By Crystal / Last Updated March 8, 2023

 ……

 Since it is difficult to specify which causes network problems in the first place, it's better to check each item one by one.
-Next, I will demonstrate how to connect virtual machine to Internet on VMware properly, and show the process in VMware Workstation as an example.
+Next, I will demonstrate how to connect virtual machines to Internet on VMware properly, and show the process in VMware Workstation as an example.

 How to fix VMware Internet not working (troubleshooting)